 To be certified as a specialist in family medicine, a doctor must be trained in the following areas of medicine:

-In order to be certified by the American Board of Family Medicine (ABFM), a physician must complete a three-year family practice residency training program after completion of medical school.
-He or She must also pass a written examination administered by the American Board of Family Medicine and must be re-certified every 7 years.
+To be certified by the American Board of Family Medicine (ABFM), a physician must complete a three-year family practice residency training program after completion of medical school.
+He or she must also pass a written examination administered by the American Board of Family Medicine and must be re-certified every 7 years.

 Family Medicine Physician

 Robert Rowley is a practicing family physician and healthcare information technology consultant.